pcingola/bds/src/manual/docs/classes.md

 # Classes

-Bds has some basic object oriented model that help to modularize complex data analysis pipelenes.
+Bds has some basic object-oriented model that help to modularize complex data analysis pipelenes.
-Has you may expect, classes can contiain fields (class variables) and methods (class functions).
+Has you may expect, classes can contain fields (class variables) and methods (class functions).
 ```
 class A {
 	string name
 	int value
 }
 ```

+## Creating new objects

 **`new` operator**
 To create a new object you use the operator `new` followed by the class name and parameters for the constructor method.